-The Australian national data were based on the individual state and Victoria regions with each state and region's contribution being weighted on the basis of the percent of milksolids contributing to the national total for that year.
+The Australian national data were based on the individual state and Victoria regions with each state and region's contribution being weighted on the basis of the per cent of milksolids contributing to the national total for that year.

-The balance of the international data, from Argentina, Uruguay and United States, were entirely based on AACREA, FUCREA and Genske Mulder data respectively, and then converted into a similar format to Red Sky/DairyBase (NZ).
+Most of the balance of the international data, from Argentina, Uruguay, United States and Ireland, were entirely based on AACREA, FUCREA, Genske Mulder and Teagasc data respectively, and then converted into a similar format to Red Sky/DairyBase (NZ).